satwikkansal/wtfpython/README.md

   **💡 Explanation:**

   - The assignment statement `i = 10` never affects the iterations of the loop because of the way for loops work in Python.
-Before the beginning of every iteration, the next item provided by the iterator (`range(4)` this case) is unpacked and assigned the target list variables (`i` in this case).
+Before the beginning of every iteration, the next item provided by the iterator (`range(4)` in this case) is unpacked and assigned the target list variables (`i` in this case).

 * The `enumerate(some_string)` function yields a new value `i` (a counter going up) and a character from the `some_string` in each iteration.
 It then sets the (just assigned) `i` key of the dictionary `some_dict` to that character.
 The unrolling of the loop can be simplified as:
   ```py